 Things included in your Disney Cruise cost include Disney character interactions, shows on the Disney cruise ships, the kids' clubs, meals in the main dining rooms, unlimited ice cream, many snacks, most room service, soda, standard coffee, and iced tea.

-While many cruise lines do include these items (soda is typically not included with most cruise brands, however), it’s important to look at how your family will use these inclusions.
+While many cruise lines do include these items (soda is typically not included with most cruise brands, however), it's important to consider how your family will use them.

-My kids love the kids’ clubs and the shows, so we usually do that daily.
-It’s completely worth it for us.
-On the other hand, we don’t drink soda, so we don’t care if it’s included.
+My kids love the kids' clubs and shows, so we usually do that every day.
+It's completely worth it for us.
+On the other hand, we don't drink soda, so we don't care if it's included.

 What's Not Included in a Disney Cruise

-As you do your price comparisons and start to budget for your trip, you’ll also need to know what’s not included in a Disney Cruise.
+As you compare prices and start budgeting for your trip, you'll also need to know what's not included in a Disney Cruise.

 Once you arrive at the airport, you'll need to get to the port.
 Depending on the port you are leaving from (for instance, Port Canaveral), Disney transportation may be offered.
 However, this is an extra cost and isn't included in your cruise.

 If you are leaving from Port Canaveral, Florida, you may want to start (or end with) a Walt Disney World vacation as part of a Disney land and sea adventure.
-In that case, transportation is offered from the parks to the port, but again, that is an extra fee that you’ll need to include in your budget.
+In that case, transportation from the parks to the port is available, but it's an extra fee you'll need to include in your budget.

 Where available, I find it convenient to take Disney transportation because they will tell you exactly where you need to go.
 It's worth the extra peace of mind for me to pay for it rather than worry about transportation on my own.
 But, rental cars, ride-sharing, and private transportation are also an option.
 Compare rental car prices here.

-Shore excursions are another cost that is separate from the standard cruise cost.
-These are something that you’ll want to research before committing to your cruise because they can be expensive.
+Shore excursions are another cost separate from the standard cruise fare.
+These are things that you'll want to research before committing to your cruise because they can be expensive.

-This is especially the case in Europe and Alaska, where you may pay around $700+ per person for a single excursion.
-That can add up, especially for longer cruises when you’ll want to take multiple excursions!
+This is especially true in Europe and Alaska, where you may pay $700+ per person for a single excursion.
+That can add up, especially for longer cruises when you'll want to take multiple excursions!

-Sometimes you’ll find that excursions booked outside the cruise line might be a little less expensive.
-Just keep in mind that there is a risk associated with this.
+Sometimes you'll find that excursions booked outside the cruise line might be a little less expensive.
+Just keep in mind that there is a risk involved.
 These excursions and companies may not be vetted by the cruise line.

 You will also be responsible for making sure you get back on board with plenty of time.
-If for some reason, the cruise doesn’t dock at a specific port, you probably won’t get a refund.
-This can sometimes happen because of weather or other unpredictable reasons.
+If, for some reason, the cruise doesn't dock at a specific port, you probably won't get a refund.
+This can sometimes happen due to weather or other unpredictable factors.

 Alcohol is not included on the Disney Cruise Line.
-You can purchase beer and wine packages that do help bring the cost down.
-If you typically get a couple of drinks per day, it’s a good idea to keep looking at your bill on the Disney Cruise Line app so you aren’t surprised on the last day.
+You can purchase beer and wine packages that help bring the cost down.
+If you typically have a couple of drinks a day, it's a good idea to keep checking your bill in the Disney Cruise Line app so you aren't surprised on the last day.

 Some snacks (like popcorn at the theater), premium desserts (at Vanellope's on the Disney Dream and the Sweet on You Ice Cream shop on the Disney Fantasy), premium coffee (at the Cove cafe), and meals at the adult-only Palo and Remy also cost extra.

 Gratuities are also not included in the cost of a Disney cruise.
-You can usually prepay the gratuities, or they’ll be automatically added to your bill.
-You can, however, change these by going to guest services.
+You can usually prepay the gratuities, or they'll be automatically added to your bill.
+You can, however, change these at guest services.

-You’ll also want to tip anytime you pay for something out of pocket and for room service.
+You'll also want to tip whenever you pay out of pocket, including for room service.
 You can just write these tips on the slip you sign and add them to your bill.
-They’ll be added to your stateroom account.
+They'll be added to your stateroom account.

-Other things cost additional on a cruise, including WiFi and Bingo.
+Other things cost extra on a cruise, including WiFi and Bingo.

 What Does a Disney Cruise Cost?

-These prices are accurate from the date we wrote this post and are always subject to change.
+These prices are accurate as of the date this post was written and are subject to change.
 As mentioned above, many factors affect these prices.

-You’ll pay anywhere from about $1,500 to $8,000 for a three-night cruise on the Disney Wish for a stateroom with 4 people.
-This cruise goes to Nassau and Disney’s Castaway Cay.
-This is a great option as a first cruise because it’s less expensive than the others and is a short commitment.
+You'll pay between $2,700 and $8,700 for a 3-night cruise on the Disney Destiny or Disney Dream for a stateroom with 4 people.
+This cruise goes to Nassau and Disney's Castaway Cay or Disney's Lookout Cay at Lighthouse Point.
+This is a great option as a first cruise because it's less expensive than the others and is a short commitment.

-You can book a four-night Bahamian cruise out of the Fort Lauderdale cruise port for about $1,900 to $6,700 for four people.
+You can book a four-night Bahamian cruise out of the Fort Lauderdale cruise port for about $3,600 to $5,700 for four people (concierge-level can bring this price up to over $16k).
 This excludes Christmas week when the price is significantly higher.

-European cruises can vary quite a bit.
-You can get a 5-night European cruise out of Barcelona starting at about $7,700, but rates can go up to over $16,000 for a verandah room on a 12-Night Norwegian Fjords and Iceland Cruise.
-Don’t forget to factor in airfare and shore excursions, which can increase the price of your vacation.
+European cruises can vary widely.
+You can get a 3-night Belgian cruise out of Southampton starting at about $4,300, but rates can reach over $15,000 for a verandah room on a 10-Night Mediterranean with Greek Isles Cruise from Civitavecchia (one-way).
+Don't forget to factor in airfare and shore excursions, as they can increase the cost of your vacation.